orsonteodoro/oiledmachine-overlay/README.md

 #### -D_FORTIFY_SOURCE integrity re-evaluated

--D_FORTIFY_SOURCE provides stack overflow and heap protection for str*, and mem* functions for packages that use GLIBC.
+-D_FORTIFY_SOURCE provides stack overflow and heap overflow protection for str*, and mem* functions for packages that use GLIBC.
 If compromised or not applied carefully, it may result in a critical severity vulnerability.